 - 2 tablespoons chopped fresh parsley

 - Heat oil in a large pot over medium heat.
-Add the onion and carrots and cook, stirring occasionally, until vegetables are tender and beginning to brown, 5-7 minutes.
+Add the onion and carrots and cook, stirring occasionally, until vegetables are tender and beginning to brown, about 5 minutes.
 Add garlic, thyme, smoked paprika and rosemary and cook for an additional minute.

-- Add split peas, broth, water, baking soda and bay leaf to the pot.
+- Add split peas, barley, broth, water, baking soda, bay leaf and 1 teaspoon coarse salt to the pot.
 Bring to a boil and then reduce to a simmer.
-Continue to cook until peas are very tender, about 45 minutes to an hour.
+Continue to cook until peas are very soft and the barley is pleasantly tender and chewy, about 35-45 minutes.

-- Add soy sauce and parsley and season the soup to taste with salt and pepper.
-Garnish with pearl barley and serve.
+- Add soy sauce, lemon juice and parsley and season the soup to taste with salt and pepper.
+Serve, topped with a drizzle of olive oil and a sprinkle of smoked paprika.